gerardnico/ansible/README.md

 export ANS_X_PROJECT_DIR=$HOME/my-ansible-project
 ```

+> [!WARNING]
-!!!
-Be careful that if you have more than one project and that you forget about it,
+> Be careful that if you have more than one project and that you forget about it,
-`ansible` may return that it didn't find your playbook !!!
+> `ansible` may return that it didn't find your playbook.

 ### How to define the Ansible Docker Image?